 • Evaluating others on their performance and behavior and offering constructive feedback promptly

 These qualities are not exclusive to the classroom.
-They are necessary for careers outside the field of education as well.
+They are also necessary for careers outside the field of education.

-The key to making a career change to teaching is marketing your transferable skills in your resume, cover letter, and during interview.
-You will list past job responsibilities and relevant achievements when developing your career change resume.
+The key to making a career change to teaching is marketing your transferable skills in your resume, cover letter, and during interviews.
+When developing your career change resume, you will list past job responsibilities and relevant achievements.

-When describing those two items, remember the above skills and others that you think are needed as an educator.
+Remember the above skills and others you think are needed as an educator when describing those two items.

 For instance, if you led a seminar in your office, do not just state it.
 Explain it: